SamuelEarl/pyspark-tutorial/.ipynb_checkpoints/README-checkpoint.md

 <br>

-# Notes about Git
+# How to use Git

-Access the running container: `docker container exec -it pyspark-tutorial bash`
+Access the running container in a new terminal window: `docker container exec -it pyspark-tutorial bash`

-Or you can use `make bash`.
+Or you can use `make bash` in a new terminal window.

 Navigate into the `work` directory: `cd work`